tobydriscoll/markdown-cv/index-short.md

 Use of Sakai and Canvas LMS -->

-## Service activities
+## Professional activities

-## Department of Mathematical Sciences at Delaware

-Director of Graduate Studies (Delaware), 2011–2014

-Director of Undergraduate Studies (Delaware), 2018–2021

-Member of ad hoc committee to create the B.S. degree in Quantitative Biology

-Initial proposer of B.S. degree in Applied Mathematics

-Chaired ad hoc committee to create B.S. degree in Data Science

-FIrst to teach Math 219, Data Science I

-## College and university

-ADVANCE Fellow and Senior Fellow, 2020–present

-Faculty Senate Ad Hoc Subcommittee on Promotion Criteria for Continuing Track Faculty, 2021–2022

-University Strategic Planning Working Group on Redefining Creativity, Innovation and Entrepreneurship, 2021

-Faculty Senate Promotion and Tenure Committee, 2018–2020 (Chair for 2019–2020)

-Faculty Senate Undergraduate Studies Committee, 2008–2010

-Arts & Sciences Educational Affairs Committtee, 2004–2005

-## Profession

 Communicating Editor of *Advances in Computational Mathematics*, 2019–present

+Director of Undergraduate Studies (Delaware), 2018–present

 At-Large Member of the SIAM Council, 2015–2018

+Associate Editor of the *SIAM Journal on Scientific Computing*, 2008–2014

 Associate Editor of *Journal of Engineering Mathematics*, 2010–2015

-Associate Editor of the *SIAM Journal on Scientific Computing*, 2008–2014
+Director of Graduate Studies (Delaware), 2014–2014

 <!-- Member, Society for Industrial and Applied Mathematics -->